dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ```

 Note that this command will use the bundled Electron browser when executing the tests headlessly.
 In the CI job these tests will execute using chrome, safari will be added in a future PR.

+## Code structure

+The `app` folder contains the pages that are rendered server side.
+The pages are in folders that will correspond to the route.
+These server pages are responsible for making any calls to fetch any data.
+Then passing this data to a corresponding page component via props.

+The page components are pure react components and must have the `use client` directive at the top.
+This is needed for the purpose of using the `govuk-react` component library.
+This library uses `styled-components` and react hooks and therefore need to be client components.

+However, Next.js will still use these component to render the page server-side.